smartdevicelink/sdl_core_guides/docs/Feature Documentation/Audio and Video Streaming/index.md

 ### HMI Setup

 The [Generic HMI](https://github.com/smartdevicelink/generic_hmi) and [SDL HMI](https://github.com/smartdevicelink/sdl_hmi) both support streaming audio and some video formats in the browser using ffmpeg to transcode the video to VP8 WEBM.
-Instructions to install the required dependencies can be found in the HMI README
+Instructions to install the required dependencies can be found in the HMI README:

 - [SDL HMI Dependencies](https://github.com/smartdevicelink/sdl_hmi/tree/master#dependencies)
 - [Generic HMI Dependencies](https://github.com/smartdevicelink/generic_hmi/tree/master#dependencies)